acorbat/folder_convention/README.md

 ## results

-If some analytical step takes a long timea dn generates intermediate results that we wish to load quickly, these should be saved in this folder.
+If some analytical step takes a long time and generates intermediate results that we wish to load quickly, these should be saved in this folder.
 Sometimes we test different parameters or would like to update something after some time, so it is good to keep these in different folders.
 If one of these folders is not accessed in a long time it can be either compressed or deleted.